Tipi-Hack/tipi-hack.github.io/_posts/2018-04-01-quals-NDH-18-Wawacoin.md

 ### Crypto cookie
 This challenge is all about crypto(graphy|currency) since when logging as the *demo* user we are assigned a `session` cookie with the following content:

 ```
 session=757365723d64656d6f|9183ff6055a46981f2f71cd36430ed3d9cbf6861
 ```

-The *session* cookie has two parts whose role we assume based on their length:
+The `session` cookie has two parts whose roles we assume based on their length:
-* encrypted content
+* Encrypted content
 * SHA1 signature
 We also notice that any modification of either part triggers either a 500 error, or a redirection to the login page.